Eddie Bonine: College career

-Minor leagues
+Professional career

-San Diego Padres (first stint)
+San Diego Padres

 Bonine made 31 appearances with Eugene in a relief role, going 1–2 with a 3.78 ERA and 12 saves.
 At the end of the season, Bonine was named to the Northwest League's All-Star team.
 For 2004, the Padres sent Bonine to the Single-A Fort Wayne Wizards, where he posted a 1.98 ERA over five starts before being promoted to the Single-A Lake Elsinore Storm.
 There he started 21 games with mixed results: a 5–10 record and an ERA over 5.
 Returning to the Storm for the 2005 season, Bonine went 5–6 with an ERA of 6.47, but pitched a gem in the post-season: a 4–1 win over the San Jose Giants in which he threw 81/3 innings.
 The Padres assigned Bonine to the Triple-A Portland Beavers, where he made one appearance.
 In December 2005, the Detroit Tigers selected Bonine in the Rule 5 draft and he was sent to the Single-A Lakeland Tigers.

 Detroit Tigers

 Bonine spent the 2006 season in Lakeland where he pitched both as starter and reliever.
 Over the course of 42 appearances he amassed a 4–5 record, plus one save, with an ERA of 3.90.
 Pleased, the Tigers promoted Bonine to the Double-A Erie SeaWolves for the 2007 season, where he posted a 14–5 record with a 3.90 ERA.
 His walks-per-9 innings average (1.34) led the Eastern League.
 For the 2008 season, the Tigers promoted Bonine to the Triple-A Toledo Mud Hens, where got off to a 9–2 start before being called up to the majors to replace struggling pitcher Dontrelle Willis and made his major league debut on June 14, 2008, against the Los Angeles Dodgers.
 The Tigers optioned Bonine back to Erie after a July 9, 2008, start against the Cleveland Indians.

 Bonine started the 2009 with the Tigers, but was sent down to Mud Hens on April 27 to make room for Joel Zumaya, who returned from the disabled list.
 In four appearances Bonine posted a 9.00 ERA but did not earn a decision.
-In Toledo Bonine got off to a strong start, going 0–0 with a 1.88 ERA over his first four starts.
-At the end of the season, he filed for free agency.
+In Toledo Bonine got off to a strong start, recording a 1.88 ERA over his first four starts.

+Bonine made 47 appearances (one start) for Detroit during the 2010 campaign, compiling a 4-1 record and 4.63 ERA with 26 strikeouts over 68 innings of work.
+On November 4, 2010, Bonine was removed from the 40-man roster and sent outright to Triple-A Toledo; he subsequently elected free agency.

 Philadelphia Phillies

-On November 12, 2010, Bonine signed a minor league deal with the Philadelphia Phillies.
+On November 12, 2010, Bonine signed a minor league contract with the Philadelphia Phillies organization.
+He made 11 starts (10 appearances) for the Triple-A Lehigh Valley IronPigs, registering a 3-4 record and 5.16 ERA with 44 strikeouts across 45 1/3 innings pitched.
+Bonine elected free agency following the season on November 2, 2012.